 This was easy in my case, because my adviser and I both preferred that I be the main researcher and writer and that he act as a consultant on high-level issues.
 However, I am keenly aware of other cases that did not work out nearly as congenially.

-Read the journal’s instructions for review submissions carefully.
+Read the journal’s instructions for scientific literature review submissions carefully

 You should have the email address of an editor at the journal; don’t be shy about asking questions.
 Do not ignore the journal’s page limits or formatting requirements.
 P

 ay very close attention to the graphical requirements for figures.
 Make sure to get permission to reproduce any figures in your review.

 (This usually is done by following the permissions instructions on the website of the journal in which the original figure appeared.
 It’s also not a bad idea to email the authors who made the figures to let them know that you will be using their work).

 Like Papers (or any other PDF-management software),EndNote and Adobe Illustrator (or whatever graphics program the journal suggests).
 For me, online Adobe Illustrator tutorials provided nice breaks when I’d been reading for hours and hours.